Eastbourne Pier, East Sussex

 A landing stage was built in 1893 and two saloons half-way along the pier a little later.
 In 1925, a music pavilion was constructed at the shoreward end, which later became an amusement arcade.

-Apart from at the hands of the police, the pier has sustained fewer miss-haps than most, although it has suffered damage from storms and fires
+Apart from at the hands of the police, the pier has sustained fewer mishaps than most, although it has suffered damage from storms and fires.

-In 2015, Mr Gulzar, a local hotel owner, bought the pier and has since come in for criticism from all sides, filling many column inches in the local papers.
-He has certainly taken a cavalier approach, but the pier has had a new coat of paint.
+In 2015, Mr. Gulzar, a local hotel owner, bought the pier and has since come in for criticism from all sides, filling many column inches in the local papers.
+He has certainly taken a cavalier approach, by amongst other things, banning fishing and picnicking, but the pier has had a new coat of paint.

-The council have taken a highhanded attitude, refusing permission for children’s rides, so hampering the financial viability of the pier, but at the same time wanting a say in what happens to it, but without putting their hands in their own pocket.
+The council have taken a highhanded attitude, refusing permission for children’s rides, thereby hampering the financial viability of the pier.
+Without putting their hands in their own pocket, they seem to expect a say in what happens to it.